dominicegginton/flip/README.md

 #### Disable animated and colored output

-Need to disable the colored or animated output for instant coin flips, piping output to different commands or easy scraping of outputted text ?
+Need to disable the colored or animated output for instant coin flips, piping output to different commands or easy scraping of outputted text?
 Use the `--disable or -d` argument.

 ``` shell
 $ flip --disable